When I opened my first bag of clay in Suzanne's studio, ceramics had the feeling of destiny all over it.

 It smelled familiar, somehow.
 Even though I had never touched clay -- I mean, besides play doh.
-But the smell of play doh only elicits a not-so-mild feeling of disgust.
+However, the scent of play doh only elicits a not-so-mild feeling of disgust.

 For the next two days, I went through everything.
 Prone to spontaneous desolation and tears, I poured over Suzanne's notebooks.
 Touched the page where she had scribbled ideas for projects she would never get to start.
 From the disarray of the studio, I put into order a comfortable place for myself.
 Part me, part her.
 Clippings from magazine pages she kept, I pinned up on the walls.
 Random bits of canvas, I tied over the fluorescent lights.
 And when I finally sat down with my first lumpy ball of clay, awkwardly, at the wheel...
 I realized I had absolutely no idea what I was doing.